WE LOVE HAVING NEW DANCERS!

 On this page, we answer the questions we frequently hear from new dancers, plus a few things that you should know about our group here in Madison.
 If you have a question we haven’t answered here, please send us an email and we’ll get back to you as soon as we can!

 Jumptown happily welcomes new dancers to all of it’s events, but we recommend that new dancers start with a Friday night dance or the Intro to Lindy Hop class series.
 Before you go to your first event, please sign our waiver.
-You only need to sign it once per year.
+You only need to sign it once per calendar year.

 Many of our venues require you to change out of your street shoes; check the venues page for details on each venue.
 We recommend you bring a pair of smooth-soled shoes.
 These don’t need to be special shoes purchased for this event, but we request that you wipe the soles with a wet paper towel to get any dust, dirt, or grit off.
 This is a safety measure to prevent sticky or slippery spots on the dance floor that could cause injury.